 This statewide policy document is necessarily a high-level framework that allows state agencies, local authorities and other users to incorporate the essential principles and recommendations while accommodating the diversity of processes and decisions across agencies and authorities.
-It is not a "how-to" guide but rather a guiding framework for the State.
-Thus, accompanying this policy guidance is a library and database of resources to help visualize change, access funding opportunities, gather policy and scientific background related to specific jurisdictions, and in general provide additional support to address a challenge of this nature and magnitude.
-This database and library of resources will be available on the State Adaptation Clearinghouse in early 2018, as well as OPC's website.
-It draws on an extensive resource database developed under the auspices of AB 2516, as well as additional resources compiled in response to stakeholder needs expressed during outreach conducted as part of the Guidance update process.
+It is not a "how-to" guide but rather a guiding framework.
+Thus, accompanying this policy Guidance is a library and database of resources to help visualize change, access funding opportunities, gather policy and scientific background related to specific jurisdictions, and in general provide additional support to address a challenge of this nature and magnitude.
+This database and library of resources will be available on the State Adaptation Clearinghouse5 in mid-2018, as well as OPC's website.
+It draws on an extensive resource database developed pursuant to AB 2516,6 as well as additional resources compiled in response to outreach conducted as part of the Guidance update process.

-Planning, permitting and investment decisions made after OPC's adoption of the 2018 Guidance should incorporate the updated projections and recommendations described below.
-Planning or development projects currently underway at the time of Guidance adoption should evaluate potential adaptation pathways to prepare for projected increases in sea-level rise contained herein.
-To the extent and capacity possible, projects in the scoping or early stages at the time of the Guidance adoption should adjust sea-level rise projections to the higher estimates in order to plan for a longer project lifetime and more resilient coastline.
+Planning, permitting, and investment decisions initiated after OPC's adoption of the 2018 Guidance should incorporate the updated analysis and adaptation measures described below.
+Recognizing the considerable time and resources necessary to incorporate sea-level rise into planning processes, planning or development projects currently underway at the time of Guidance adoption should complete those efforts while evaluating potential adaptation pathways to prepare for projected increases in sea-level rise contained herein.
+To the extent possible, and where applicable, projects in the scoping or early stages at the time of the Guidance adoption should adjust sea-level rise projections to incorporate the latest projections in order to maximize a project's lifetime and plan for a more resilient coastline.